tbela99/workerize/README.md

 # Workerize

-Export functions or class into a service worker context.
+Export functions or class into a worker context in nodejs and web browser.
+Tasks are cancellable.

 ## Installation